- Enhancement of the Market Square in collaboration with the Old Enfield Charitable Trust and St Andrew’s Church

 - Enfield Town Station Plaza

-- increasing the number of disabled bays in Enfield Town from one to 15
+- Increasing the number of dedicated disabled bays in Enfield Town from one to 16

-- We are also exploring opportunities to provide additional seating and places to rest throughout the town centre.
+- Provision of additional seating and places to rest throughout the town centre.

 What is Let’s Talk Enfield Town?